Sika-Zheng-Lab/shiba2sashimi/README.md

 pip install .
 ```

-You can run the script without pip installing by running the script directly.
+You can also run shiba2sashimi without pip installing by running the script directly if you have installed all dependencies.

 ```bash
 git clone https://github.com/NaotoKubota/shiba2sashimi.git